agera-sdk/previous-version-2/README.md

     - Meta data (optional mapping from `String` to `MetaDataValue` for attaching any data)
       - `pub type MetaDataValue = Box<dyn Any + Send + Sync + Clone>;`
   - _Events_: _They also emit events, accessed as `node.on_some_event().listen(listen_fn)`, such as `on_enter_frame` and `on_click` events.
-    - Somes nodes may not have a certain event, which is a rare case, panicking when retrieving it.
+    - Somes nodes may not have a certain event, which is a rare case, in which case you may want to access that event from the node kind instead (as by `node.to::<SpecificKind>().unwrap().on_some_event()`).
 In that case, for an event that is not supported by all node kinds, the documentation can list the only supported node kinds.
     - Few events are not accessed as listeners, using a single callback instead:
       - `node.on_enter_frame(enter_frame_fn)` sets listener for the enter frame event
       - `node.on_user_input(user_input_fn)` sets listener for an user input event